How to Learn R

 Resources on Campus

-The Penn Wharton Public Policy Initiative provides in-person workshops about twice per semester.
+The Wharton Public Policy Initiative provides in-person workshops about twice per semester.
 Beginners can learn how to navigate the software’s interface (using RStudio), computation and syntax, installing and using packages, importing and converting data, and some statistical analysis (i.e., descriptive statistics and regression).
 This workshop is a great introduction to R and serves as the foundation for future self-study or utilization in a research or professional setting.
 Some background in statistics is recommended.
-Check this site often for new workshops or sign up for the Penn Wharton PPI mailing list.
+Check this site often for new workshops or sign up for the Wharton PPI mailing list.